Visa Digital Calendar

 In the meantime, we want to be able to test the same operation implemented fully

 in the software world.
-So we've added two more commands, gen-raw-input
+So we've added two more commands, gen-raw-input and

-.
+map-raw-input.
 The first one simulates what the microprocessor will output,

 while the second simulate what the translating circuit will have to do.